lorefnon/collection-joiner/README.md

 # collection-joiner

-This is a simple type-safe utility to combine multiple collections using an intuitive association specification.
+A simple type-safe utility to combine multiple collections using an intuitive proxy-based association API.

-This API is reminiscent of association APIs found in ORMs, however collection-joiner is completely agnostic about how these collections are obtained, so you could for example, fetch a list of users from a database, a list of departments from another service, a list of roles from a key value store and merge them into a single hierarchy when constructing a response.
+You may find this API to be reminiscent of association APIs found in ORMs.
+However, collection-joiner is completely agnostic about how these collections are obtained - so you could for example, fetch a list of users from a database, a list of departments from another service, a list of roles from a key value store and merge them into a single hierarchy when constructing a response.

 ## Usage